AGENDA - DAY TWO

 With the implementation of sustainability strategies and evolving legislation in the automotive industry, new priorities are gaining importance, including circular economy principles and the use of alternative fossil-free feedstocks.
 This presentation showcases the latest developments in this field and discusses the challenges associated with implementing these new technologies within the automotive industry.

-Dr Karl-Heinz Füller, Future Exterior and Materials, Mercedes-Benz
+Dr Karl-Heinz Füller, Manager Future Exterior and Materials, Mercedes-Benz

 09:25